MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/getsentiment.md

  # getSentiment: Machine Learning Sentiment Analyzer Transform
  ## Description

-Scores natual language text and creates a column that contains probabilities that the sentiments in the text are positive.
+Scores natural language text and creates a column that contains probabilities that the sentiments in the text are positive.